Novel high-power vortex laser development for machining and optical levitation

 This project aims to use newly emerging nonlinear materials to convert established high-power NIR fibre laser technology to the MIR.
 Novel parametric conversion techniques will be developed, to demonstrate a set of unique laser sources that are compact, efficient and far outperform existing solutions.
 These sources will be deployed in target applications with academic and industrial collaborators around the world.

 The student will be actively involved in the design, building and testing of high power fibre laser systems in the NIR, along with the corresponding wavelength conversion techniques necessary to generate MIR radiation.
 The project will involve working with collaborators at Imperial and internationally, providing the student with exposure to an exciting inter-disciplinary research environment.
+Please contact Dr. Robert Murray or Prof. Roy Taylor for more details.

 Development and application of new technology for super-resolved microscopy